ibbles/LearningUnreal/Reflection.md

-This note is about the type introspection, for the rendering effect see [[Reflections]].
+This note is about type introspection, for the rendering effect see [[Reflections]].

 The ability of a program to examine itself.
 List functions and variables.